Thank you for your interest in our Church's global mission programme. To help you navigate the information on these pages, please use these links:

 The Council for World Mission (CWM) facilitates mission service opportunities between the 32 member churches of CWM.
 They have listed the current vacancies which will be available for consideration from the beginning of 2021.
 The positions include high school teachers in the Pacific, theology lecturers and administration and finance roles, and can be viewed here.

 The Council for World Mission facilitates opportunities for member churches to share personnel to serve in mission.
-To find out more about the Partners in Mission programme, contact Global Mission Coordinator Phil King.
+To find out more about the Partners in Mission programme, contact Global Mission Director Phil King.

 Teaching English at Talua, Vanuatu